 - Essentials TV and Fibre: The same as above, but you get superfast fibre optic broadband.
 You can choose between two options: download speeds of up to 38Mb or TalkTalk’s fastest 76Mb package.

 One great thing about TalkTalk TV is that it’s flexible.
-If you want extra channels, Sky Sports or Sky Movies for example, you can get what TalkTalk calls a ‘TV Boost’.
+If you want extra channels, Sky Sports or Sky Cinema for example, you can get what TalkTalk calls a ‘TV Boost’.
 These are available on a rolling monthly basis, so if at any point you decide you don’t want those channels anymore, you can simply cancel them.

 TalkTalk TV also has tons of on-demand content, including catch-up from major Freeview channels, movies, box sets and more.
 You can get Netflix too, and even work the subscription for the streaming movie service into your monthly TalkTalk bill.